Seagate/cortx/doc/community-build/docker/cortx-all/README.md

 8. After verifying docker compose then run the build.sh file where your cortx-all folder is located.

     - Run below command to build cortx-all image.
-Enure you are in `cortx-re/docker/cortx-deploy/` directory:
+Ensure you are in `cortx-re/docker/cortx-deploy/` directory:
     ```
     ./build.sh -b http://$HOSTNAME -o rockylinux-8.4 -s all -e opensource-ci
     ```